arria-nlg/index-arria-workshop/README.md

 We have several example data sets in the `studio/api_data` folder.
 The structure for the data can be seen in the `studio/api_data/dataWrapper.json` file.
 If you do not send any data, NLG Studio will use the sample data.

-To read more about NLG Studio, you can follow our tutorial which is available [here](https://docs.studio.arria.com/getting-started/creating-a-json-project/ "NLG Studio JSON Tutorial").
+In Workshop B we are going to learn more about how to program in NLG Studio.

 ## 4. Create IBM Cloud Services